CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-01.md

 # Lab 01: Configure Microsoft Fabric mirrored databases from Azure SQL Database

-In this lab, the focus is on enabling System assigned managed identity (SAMI) for Azure SQL Database to ensure high availability and disaster recovery.
-The lab guides you through the process of connecting to your Azure SQL logical server using SQL Server Management Studio (SSMS).
-You will configure a mirrored Azure SQL Database to provide a reliable failover solution.
-The mirroring setup ensures that your data is synchronized between the primary and mirrored databases, providing resilience in case of failure.
-By completing this lab, you gain practical knowledge of how to enhance the availability and security of your Azure SQL Database.
+## Lab Scenario

+In this lab, you will configure mirrored databases within Microsoft Fabric using Azure SQL Database.
+You are tasked with setting up a high-availability solution for your organization’s critical data by enabling data replication across multiple regions.
+By the end of the lab, you will have mirrored your Azure SQL databases to ensure seamless data access, failover support, and disaster recovery capabilities within your Microsoft Fabric environment.

+## Lab objectives
+In this lab, you will complete the following tasks:

+- Task 01:  Enable SAMI of your Azure SQL logical server.
+- Task 02: Create a mirrored Azure SQL Database.
+- Task 03: Initiate, Monitor, and Secure Microsoft Fabric Mirroring for Azure SQL Databases.

+## Estimated time: 50 minutes

-## Task 01:  Enable SAMI of your Azure SQL logical server
+### Task 01:  Enable SAMI of your Azure SQL logical server

 1. In the Azure portal, search for **SQL servers (1)** and choose **SQL servers (2)**.